aaronkirschen/unifiedRemoteRlexHtpc/README.md

 <img src="https://github.com/aaronkirschen/unifiedRemotePlexHtpc/blob/main/images/screenShot.jpg?raw=true" width=50% height=50%>

 ## Required setup for swap output device button
-In order for the swap output device button to work, you must have the keybind CTRL + F9 configured to swap the sound output device on your system.
-Personally I do this with Voicemeeter Macro Buttons.
+In order for the swap output device button to work, you must have the keybind CTRL + F9 (Windows) or WIN + F9 (Linux) configured to swap the sound output device on your system.

 ## Required setup for previous/next item buttons